embeddedinn/embeddedinn.github.io/_posts/2020-02-13-Setting-up-a-github-actions-CI-system-for-embedded-systems.md

 ```

+If `prjMakefilesGenerator` was used, you can just provide the `make` command.

 As soon as the file is committed, you can see that the runner will be executing a build.
 This is because the script calls for the workflow to be executed as soon as a `push` is made into the repo.

 {% include image.html